shaunzlim0123/ice-breaker-app/README.md

 ## Demo
 ![ice_breaker_demo_img](https://github.com/user-attachments/assets/5554b749-bba1-4242-b18c-aadbf46bb994)

-## Contributing
-Contributions are welcome!
-- **Issues:** Open an issue for bugs or feature requests.
-- **Pull Requests:** Fork the repository, make changes, and submit a pull request.
-- **Code Style:** Follow existing code style and update documentation as needed.

 ## License
 This project is licensed under the **Apache License 2.0**.
 See the [LICENSE](LICENSE) file for details.